IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

 ## Effective Metrics
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
-Defining an effective and useful metrics can be tricky, and what metrics might be useful for team might not necessarily always stay useful overtime.
-Here are a few important aspects that are properly worth considering when it comes to choosing and defining a metric:
+Defining effective and useful metrics can be tricky, and what metrics that might be useful for a team might not necessarily always stay useful overtime.
+Here are a few important aspects that are proberly worth considering when it comes to choosing and defining a metric:

 ## Contrast
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">